Charlie9009/CI_PP2_UPM/README.md

 * **User page**

-* On the user page A fetch function was used to get data to post some users on the page.
+* On the user page a fetch function was used to get data to post some users on the page.
 <br>
 <img src="docs/features/feature_users.JPG">